-Broadly, Figure 2 confirms the physical picture drawn in [Timothy Andrews et al., 2010] and [Kvalevåg et al., 2013].
+Broadly, Figure 2 confirms the physical picture drawn in Andrews et al. [2010] and Kvalevåg et al. [2013].
 The precipitation response to a global climate driver can be subdivided into two broad components: A fast response, which scales with changes in the atmospheric absorption, and a slower response related to changes in surface temperature, scaling with the surface temperature change (and, more broadly, TOA RF).
-Inter-model differences are however significant.
-The scaling with climate sensitivity in the right panel is far from perfect, and the left panel indicates a wide range of modeled atmospheric absorptions and fast responses for comparable perturbations.
-Investigating the internal processes that link TOA RF, surface temperature change and atmospheric absorption to precipitation change in these models therefore is a promising way to understand inter-model spread and potentially reduce multi-model uncertainty in precipitation.
+Intermodel differences are, however, significant.
+The scaling with climate sensitivity in Figure 2 (right) is far from perfect, and Figure 2 (left) indicates a wide range of modeled atmospheric absorptions and fast responses for comparable perturbations.
+Investigating the internal processes that link TOA RF, surface temperature change, and atmospheric absorption to precipitation change in these models therefore is a promising way to understand intermodel spread and potentially reduce multimodel uncertainty in precipitation.

-Table S2 lists the multi-model average global mean responses to the five perturbations, for radiative forcing, temperature, and total, fast and slow precipitation.
-The PDRMIP ensemble confirms earlier model studies indicating a stronger apparent hydrological sensitivity for changes to solar irradiance (2.4 %/K) relative to the greenhouse gases (1.4 %/K).
+Table S2 lists the multimodel average global mean responses to the five perturbations, for radiative forcing, temperature, and total, fast, and slow precipitation.
+The PDRMIP ensemble confirms earlier model studies indicating a stronger apparent hydrological sensitivity for changes to solar irradiance (2.4%/K) relative to the greenhouse gases (1.4%/K).
 Further, the modeled climates are also more sensitive to aerosol perturbations than to forcing from greenhouse gases, albeit with a significantly higher ensemble uncertainty for BCx10.
-Recent publications have studied how the precipitation response to a climate driver scales with surface temperature change alone, termed the slow hydrological sensitivity (e.g. [Timothy Andrews et al., 2010; Fläschner et al., 2016]), and found that it varies less between models and drivers than the apparent HS.
+Recent publications have studied how the precipitation response to a climate driver scales with surface temperature change alone, termed the slow hydrological sensitivity [e.g., Andrews et al., 2010; Fläschner et al., 2016], and found that it varies less between models and drivers than the apparent HS.
 This will be explored for the PDRMIP model ensemble in an upcoming publication.

-Figure 3 shows the multi-model mean geographical patterns of the total, fast and slow precipitation responses to the individual perturbations.
-For most regions and perturbations, the models do not all agree on the sign of the responses, however some robust features are still apparent.
+Figure 3 shows the multimodel mean geographical patterns of the total, fast, and slow precipitation responses to the individual perturbations.
+For most regions and perturbations, the models do not all agree on the sign of the responses; however, some robust features are still apparent.

-For CO2x2 (top row), the total response is comprised of a negative fast response at most latitudes, and a stronger positive slow response at all latitudes but with a few exceptions in the inter-tropical convergence (ITCZ) regions.
-The former is mainly due to the stabilizing effect of the atmospheric absorption of CO2, the latter due to the gradual increase in surface temperature.
-The total precipitation change is strongest around the Equator, dominated by the slow change over the Pacific Ocean.
-Most regions are dominated by the slow response, but some land regions are dominated by the fast changes.
-(See below).
+For CO2x2 (Figure 3, top row), the total response is composed of a negative fast response at most latitudes and a stronger positive slow response at all latitudes but with a few exceptions in the Intertropical Convergence Zone (ITCZ) regions.
+The former is mainly due to the stabilizing effect of the atmospheric absorption of $CO_2$ and the latter due to the gradual increase in surface temperature.
+The total precipitation change is strongest around the equator, dominated by the slow change over the Pacific Ocean.
+Most regions are dominated by the slow response, but some land regions are dominated by the fast changes (see below).

-CH4x3 and Sol+2% (second and third rows) show broadly similar total and slow precipitation response features to CO2x2, except that CH4x3 has lower absolute response due to the weaker RF (as also seen in Figure 1).
-The model mean fast response to CH4x3 is non-significant for all latitudes, as expected for climate perturbations with low atmospheric absorption.
-SO4x5 (bottom row) shows an inverted pattern to the solar and greenhouse gas perturbations, with virtually no (significant) fast response in the zonal mean.
-For CO2x2, CH4x3, Sol+2% and SO4x5, there is a clear land/ocean difference, in line with earlier analyses based on the CMIP5 model ensemble [Richardson et al., 2016].
+CH4x3 and Sol+2% (Figure 3, second and third rows) show broadly similar total and slow precipitation response features to CO2x2, except that CH4x3 has lower absolute response due to the weaker RF (as also seen in Figure 1).
+The model mean fast response to CH4x3 is nonsignificant for all latitudes, as expected for climate perturbations with low atmospheric absorption.
+SO4x5 (Figure 3, bottom row) shows an inverted pattern to the solar and greenhouse gas perturbations, with virtually no (significant) fast response in the zonal mean.
+For CO2x2, CH4x3, Sol+2%, and SO4x5, there is a clear land/ocean difference, in line with earlier analyses based on the CMIP5 model ensemble [Richardson et al., 2016].
 Tropical land areas generally see a positive fast precipitation response, largely canceled out in the zonal and global means by a corresponding negative response over tropical oceans.